 Useful links for white water rafting at Victoria Falls:

-You can also organise white water rafting at Victoria Falls with this guide company.
+You can organise white water rafting at Victoria Falls with this guide company.
 Be aware when booking to check if it’s a half day or a full day trip.
 I did the full day and recommend that one.

 If they don’t do a full day trip on all 25 rapids then check with your hotel/hostel in Livingstone to book it.